Dyslexia Therapy Frequently Asked Questions

 3. If I apply for and qualify to be a licensed dyslexia therapist or licensed dyslexia practitioner, will I receive a license certificate?

-Yes.
-It will be mailed to the “preferred mailing address” you provide on the application.
-Please see the application for more information.
+Yes, you will receive a license certificate and ID card.
+It will be mailed to the mailing address you provide on the application.

 1. If I currently teach and/or assist those with dyslexia, can I continue to provide my services without being a licensed dyslexia therapist or licensed dyslexia practitioner?